lyraproj/lyraproj.github.io/index.md

 # Getting started

 The fastest way to get started is with the official Lyra Docker container.
-You can browse all the available tags and builds on [the Lyra org on dockerhub](https://hub.docker.com/r/lyraproj/lyra) or pull the latest Alpine-based image at:
+You can browse all the available tags and builds on [the Lyra org on dockerhub](https://hub.docker.com/r/lyraproj/lyra) or just grab the latest image.
+We suggest mounting a directory at `/src/lyra/local` to save your work on the host filesystem:

 ```
-docker pull lyraproj/lyra:latest-alpine
+docker pull lyraproj/lyra:latest
+docker run -it \
+   --mount type=bind,src=$HOME/lyra-local,dst=/src/lyra/local \
+   lyraproj/lyra:latest /bin/ash
 ```

 Experimental homebrew support is available with: